 - Employees are eligible to access EIB for Wellness Leave based on their FTE on September 1.
 If their standard work hours change during the year, the number of hours eligible for Wellness Leave is not adjusted.

-- Wellness Leave can be used in any increment.
+- Wellness Leave can be used in any increment for non-exempt staff.
 If the time off taken for wellness activities exceeds the number of Wellness Leave hours available, the leave must be supplemented with other forms of paid leave such as Paid Time Off (PTO) or Earned Holiday Bank (EHB).
+For exempt staff, if the increment of leave is less than 4 hours then the Four Hour Rule applies.

-- Ex: Sally Employee has 6 hours of Wellness Leave remaining but works an 8 hour shift.
-When requesting Wellness Leave, she will use 6 hours of Wellness Leave and 2 hours of PTO or another type of paid leave.
+- Ex: Sally Employee is in a non-exempt position working an 8 hour shift.
+She has 6 hours of Wellness Leave remaining.
+When requesting Wellness Leave, she will use the 6 hours of Wellness Leave and 2 hours of PTO or another type of paid leave.

 - Documentation of the wellness activities is not required.